babel-utils/babel-plugin-tester/README.md

 ###### babelOptions

-This is used to configure babel, overriding the [`babelOptions`](#babelOptions) provided as an option to babel-plugin-tester.
+This is used to configure babel, overriding the [`babelOptions`][77] provided as an option to babel-plugin-tester.

 ###### pluginOptions